+\paragraph{Data and Setups.} We first investigate the effectiveness of InstructMol on three sorts of backbone including GCN~\cite{kipf2016semi}, GAT~\cite{velivckovic2017graph}, and GIN~\cite{xu2018powerful}, and report their performance on the standard MoleculeNet~\cite{wu2018moleculenet}.
+Datasets are divided using scaffold splitting into training, validation, and test sets with a ratio of 8:1:1.
+We report the mean and standard deviation of the results for three random seeds.
+More experimental details are put in {Appendix}~\ref{app:property_prediction}.

+\paragraph{Baselines.} Several SSL baselines are chosen including consistency regularization, proxy-label methods, and generative models. \textbf{$\pi$-model}~\cite{laine2016temporal} applies different stochastic transformations (\emph{i.e.}, dropout) to the networks instead of the input graphs. \textbf{Semi-GAN}~\cite{odena2016semi} introduces a discriminator to classify whether the input is labeled or not. {Uncertainty-aware pseudo-label selection} (\textbf{UPS})~\cite{rizve2021defense} leverages the prediction uncertainty to guide the pseudo-label selection procedure but is merely applicable to classification problems.

-Here, we investigate the impact of InstructBio on various broadly adopted molecular models and report its performance over MoleculeNet~\citep{wu2018moleculenet}, a widely used benchmark for molecular property prediction and contains datasets that focus on different levels of molecular properties.
-Following previous works including GEM~\citep{fang2022geometry} and Uni-Mol~\citep{zhou2022uni}, we adopt the scaffold splitting for datasets and document the mean and standard deviation of the results for three random seeds.
-Three sorts of common backbone architectures are selected, including GCN~\citep{kipf2016semi}, GAT~\citep{velivckovic2017graph}, and GIN~\citep{xu2018powerful}, and we display the results at Table~\ref{tab:moleculenet}.
-It can be found that InstructBio brings significant improvements for different GNNs.
-Specifically, InstructBio leads to an average increase in ROC-AUC of 2.7\%, 2.1\%, and 0.7\% respectively for six classification tasks, and an average decrease in RMSE of 6.0\%, 3.3\%, and 1.1\% separately for three regression tasks.
-These statistics strongly demonstrate the effectiveness of our semi-supervised approach to boost existing molecular models in low-data circumstances for molecular property prediction, since most datasets in MoleculeNet only have thousands of labeled samples.
-Besides that, more up-to-date GNNs (\emph{e.g.}, GIN) enjoy stronger benefits of our InstructBio than primitive ones (\emph{e.g.}, GCN).
-Additional experimental details are elaborated in Appendix~\ref{app:property_prediction}.
+\paragraph{Results.} Tab.~\ref{tab:moleculenet} shows that InstructMol significantly improves various ML architectures and outperforms all SSL baselines.
+For GIN, GAT, and GCN, it leads to an average increase in ROC-AUC of 8.6\%, 7.1\%, and 6.6\%, respectively, for six classification tasks and an average decrease in RMSE of 9.3\%, 8.0\%, and 7.7\% separately for three regression tasks.
+These statistics demonstrate our approach effectively boosts existing ML models in low-data circumstances for molecular scaffold property prediction, as most datasets in MoleculeNet have only thousands of labeled samples.
+Besides that, more up-to-date ML models like GIN enjoy stronger benefits of our InstructMol than primitive ones like GCN.
+It is also worth mentioning that InstructMol overcomes UPS's drawbacks and can be utilized for regression tasks.
+All evidence clarifies that InstructMol is a more advanced proxy labeling algorithm than the existing SSL mechanisms with stronger virtual screening capacity and broader applications.